Climate change and infectious diseases: Diarrheal diseases

-Vibrio infections
+Public cholera prevention signage in Lusaka, Zambia.

+Rapid Diagnostic Testing for cholera in Haiti.

+Cholera and other vibrio infections

-Scientist expect that disease outbreaks caused by vibrio (in particular the bacterium that causes cholera, called vibrio cholerae) are increasing in occurrence and intensity.
-Vibrio illnesses are waterborne disease and are increasing worldwide as well as being reported where historically it did not occur.
-Vibrio infections are caused by consuming raw or undercooked seafood, or by exposing an open wound to contaminated sea water.
+Disease outbreaks caused by vibrio (in particular the bacterium that causes cholera, called Vibrio cholerae) are increasing in occurrence and intensity.
+Vibrio illnesses are waterborne disease that were prevalent especially in Asia and Africa, but they are increasing worldwide as well as, being reported where historically they did not occur.
+Vibrio infections are caused by consuming contaminated water, raw or undercooked seafood, or by exposing an open wound to contaminated sea water.
 Vibrio infections are most likely to occur during the warm seasons.

-The warming climate appears to be playing a substantial role in the increase in cases and area of occurrence.
+The warming climate plays a substantial role in the increase in cases and area of occurrence.
+Even modest temperature increases substantially amplify disease transmission.
+For example, a 1°C warming in Zanzibar was associated with a doubling of confirmed cholera cases.
+Furthermore, prolonged water scarcity concentrates Vibrio cholerae in limited freshwater supplies, while intense precipitation events compromise sanitation infrastructure and create conditions favorable for the spread of the disease.
 The area of coastline with suitable conditions for vibrio bacteria has increased due to changes in sea surface temperature and sea surface salinity caused by climate change.
 These pathogens can cause gastroenteritis, cholera, wound infections, and sepsis.
 It has been observed that in the period of 2011–21, the "area of coastline suitable for Vibrio bacterial transmission has increased by 35% in the Baltics, 25% in the Atlantic Northeast, and 4% in the Pacific Northwest.
-Furthermore, the increasing occurrence of higher temperature days, heavy rainfall events and flooding due to climate change could lead to an increase in cholera risks.

 Skin rashes

-Risk assessments have been conducted for extreme health impacts across African countries, especially Kenya, both at the regional and city scale.
 Rising temperatures and humidity increase the growth of skin-associated bacteria and alter the geographical distribution of other organisms that infect humans.
 The various microorganisms that make up the skin microflora each have different optimal temperature ranges for survival and growth.
 Staphylococcus aureus and Corynebacterium sp. amongst others are more tolerant to rising temperatures and higher salt conditions compared to other, non-commensal bacteria.

-Diarrheal diseases

-Diarrheal diseases are one of the most commonly transmitted waterborne diseases.
-These diseases are transmitted through unsafe drinking water or recreational water contact.
-Diarrheal diseases account for 10–12% of deaths in children under five, as the second leading cause of death in children this age.
-They are also the second leading cause of death in low and middle income countries.
-Diarrhea diseases account for an estimated 1.4–1.9 million deaths worldwide.